Here is a possible algorithm for creating a robust strategy using Belkaglazer EA

 1) Parameter tuning.
-Don’t tune 2 or more parameters simultaneously.
-Optimize only one parameter at the same time.
-Otherwise, you can’t get a good result because every parameter has own meaning, logic, and features.
+Don’t tune 2 or more parameters at once.
+It is better to optimize only one parameter at the same time because each parameter has its own meaning, logic, and features.

 2) Use the Occam’s razor principle at every stage: ‘The simpler one is usually better.’
 ‘More things should not be used than are necessary.’

-The simpler your strategy, the more likely that it will be successful.
+The simpler your strategy, the more likely it will be successful in live trading.

-1) Try to formulate your idea and choose a trading model.
+1) Try to formulate your idea and choose the trading model.
 Also, you can use any of my strategies as a template.

-2) Disable all filters (time, volatility, trend based), set them to 0.
-The filters are optional elements of a strategy.
-If the elements are irrelevant to the basic idea, then they should be considered/added separately, in the last stages.
+2) Disable all filters (time, volatility, trend-based), set them to 0.
+The filters are optional elements of a strategy; they are unrelated to the basic idea and should be considered and added in the last stages.

 After turning filters off, the performance (PF, average trade) of a strategy significantly decreases, with the number of trades increasing.
 Therefore->

-3) -> you need to disable spread (set it to a minimum value), commissions, and trading costs!
-Because in this stage, they can prevent you from seeing the real picture – whether your basic idea works or not.
-If you don’t do this, you can miss an excellent strategy or idea at the very beginning stage of development.
+3) -> you need to disable spread (set it to a minimum possible value), commissions, and trading costs!
+Because in this stage, the spread might prevent you from seeing reality – whether your basic idea works or not.
+If you don’t do this, you may throw out an excellent strategy or idea at the very beginning stage of development.

-4) Disable complex exit rules like trailing stop, etc. Leave only SL and TP values and most importantly, set a value of the time-stop (see ‘StopBar‘ parameter).
-Its initial value is set equal to the max. period used in your trading model.
-The initial values of the SL and TP need to be set according to the type of your strategy.
-The SL/TP values should not be too small or too large; the values must correspond to the working TF and trading logic of your basic idea.
-If you want to create an MR strategy, then the SL value should be several times larger than the TP value.
-For a momentum or a breakout strategy, the SL value should be equal or several times less than the TP value.
+4) Disable complex exit rules such as trailing stop, etc. Set the initial values of SL, TP, and time-stop (see ‘StopBar‘ parameter).
+The initial value of the time-stop is necessary to set equal to the maximum period used in your trading model.
+The initial values of SL and TP must be set according to the type of strategy.
+They should not be too small or too large; the values must correspond to the working timeframe and trading logic of the basic idea.
+If you create an MR strategy, then the SL value should be several times bigger than the TP value.
+For a momentum or breakout strategy, the SL value should be equal or several times smaller than the TP value.

-5) Secondary parameters, like the ATR period (used for normalization) or offset parameters (PCh_OffsetPip, HL/2_OffsetPip) for the PCh model, are analyzed/optimized in the last stage.
-For now, set the ATR period to 5, set the offsets to 0.
+5) Secondary parameters, such as the ATR period (used for normalization) or offset parameters in the PCh model (PCh_OffsetPip, HL/2_OffsetPip), should be analyzed/optimized in the last stage.
+At this point, set the ATR period to 5, set the offset values to 0.

-6) Do not use the TDS2 software or any slow and accurate testing methods in the first stages.
+6) Do not use software like TDS2 or slow and accurate testing methods in the first stages.
 It is enough to use the fast ‘Open prices only‘ method.
 This rule will save you a lot of time.

-An example.
-I will try to create a momentum strategy.
-Basic idea: After significant price movement in one direction, the market will continue to move in the same direction.
+An example of creating a momentum strategy.
+Basic idea: After a significant price movement in one direction, the market will continue to move in the same direction.
 The significant price movement is expressed as the last closed bar larger than X of daily ATR.
 TF is M30.
 I plan to enter a trade with a market order.
 So I switch off everything.
-I set DailyATR_Period=5, Model type=PriceAction, ExecutionType=MarketOrder, PA_InitialHour=-1 (I don't use time binding, I use every last closed bar), PA_Bars=0 (I use the last bar only), PA_Size%ATR=30 (is an initial value =0.3 of daily ATR), StopLoss=0.5, TakeProfit=1, TimeStop=1 (because in my idea, I use only 1 last bar to generate a signal) So, at this stage, my strategy looks like this (a lot of trades, low performance): PF=1.39, Avg.trade=2.8pips, Number of trades=2061, Total profit=587, spread=0.2pips, no slippage, 'open prices only' method, from 2005 to 2018 As we can see, the main idea works))), but the average trade is small.
-If I did not turn off the spread, I might think that the idea does not work.
+I set DailyATR_Period=5, Model type=PriceAction, ExecutionType=MarketOrder, PA_InitialHour=-1 (I don't use time binding, I use every last closed bar), PA_Bars=0 (I use the last bar only), PA_Size%ATR=30 (is an initial value =0.3 of the daily ATR), StopLoss=0.5, TakeProfit=1, TimeStop=1 (because I use only 1 last bar to generate a signal) So, at this stage, my strategy looks like this (a lot of trades, low performance): PF=1.39, Avg.trade=2.8pips, Number of trades=2061, Total profit=587, spread=0.2pips, no slippage, 'open prices only' method, from 2005 to 2018 As can be seen, the main idea works, but the average trade is too small.
+If I had turned on the spread, I would not have seen that the strategy works.

-Now it is time to analyze the model parameters.
-Try to optimize and analyze them, one by one.
+It is time to analyze the parameters of the model.
+Try to optimize and analyze them one by one.

-A robust parameter of a model can behave in 3 ways:
+In general, a robust parameter of a model can behave in 3 different ways:

-1) It can work in a wide range of values, without a significant effect on performance.
+1) It can work on a wide range of values without having a significant impact on performance.
 But if you turn it off, then a strategy will fail.

-In this case, the optimal value is selected based on the main logic of a strategy.
-Don’t try to select the highest value (a global maximum point), it doesn’t make sense.
+In this case, the optimal value should be selected based on the logic of the strategy.
+No point in selecting the highest value (global maximum point).

-2) It can work as a filter: the more you tighten it, the higher the PF, average trade and the less the number of trades.
-But if you turn it off, then your strategy will fail.
+2) It can work as a filter: the more you tighten it, the higher the PF, average trade, and the less the number of trades.
+But if you turn it off, your strategy will fail.

 3) It can work like this:

-In this case, it’s necessary to choose the value at which your strategy shows max. performance (PF, average trade).
+In this case, choose a value that gives your strategy max. performance (PF, average trade).

 IV.
 Time-stop, SL, TP

-1) The mathematical (statistical) advantage of entry points and trades decreases with the position holding time.
-Therefore, it is necessary to use a time stop (see parameters ‘StopBar‘ and ‘StopHour‘).
-The time-stop is a time-based stop-loss that automatically closes trades after a certain number of bars.
-Increasing the time-stop value increases the performance of a strategy.
-After a certain point, the performance does not change or falls slightly.
-So this point is the best value for a time-stop.
-But don’t forget, the longer the holding time, the higher the trading risk.
+1) The math (stat) advantage of entry points and trades decreases with the position holding time.
+Therefore, it is necessary to use a time-stop (see parameters ‘StopBar‘ and ‘StopHour‘).
+The time-stop is a time-based stop loss that automatically closes trades at a specified time or after a certain number of bars has expired.
+Increasing the time-stop value increases performance.
+After a certain point, the performance does not increase and falls slightly.
+This point is the best value for a time-stop.
+But remember, the longer the holding time, the higher the trading risk.

-2) Optimize SL/TP values, one by one.
-Do not select too small or big values, be guided by common sense and take into account the logic of your basic idea.
-In a good strategy, the SL/TP values have little effect on performance
+2) Optimize SL/TP values one by one.
+Do not select too small or large values; follow the logic of your idea.
+The SL/TP values have little effect on performance for a good strategy.

 1) First, add a time filter.
-Only range.
-Do not remove certain hours, minutes so you can prevent overfitting.
-As a rule, a momentum strategy is traded during active hours, MR strategies are used during hours of the calm market.
+I recommend filtering by range only.
+Don’t remove certain hours, minutes.
+So you can prevent overfitting.
+As a rule, a momentum strategy is traded during active hours.
+MR strategies are usually used during hours of the calm market.

-2) Try to add other filters (trend, volatility).
+2) Try to add other filters (trend-based, volatility-based).
 A robust filter can behave like this:

-The specific value should not be selected based on the beauty of the growth chart.
-It is necessary to proceed from the fact that the avg. trade must be high enough to cover all trading costs and give a profit.
-A trend filter may behave differently, it can work in a wide range, but if you turn the filter off, then a strategy will not fail, it will still work, worse but will work (it is the difference between a model and a filter).
+The difference between the model parameter and filter is that if you exclude the filter, a strategy will show less performance, but it will work.
+If you exclude the model parameter, the strategy will fail, and the equity curve will turn into a random walk.
+You should not choose a value depending on the beauty of the growth chart.
+You must proceed from the fact that the avg. trade should be high enough to cover all trading costs (spread, commission) and give a profit.
+A trend-based filter can behave differently, it can work in a wide range, but if you turn the filter off, the strategy will not fail, it will work worse, but it will still work (that’s the difference between the model and filter).

-3) In this stage, you can try to optimize/analyze the ATR period.
+3) At this stage, you may try to optimize/analyze the ATR period.

 In my strategy, I set 'OrderHourStart' = 1, and 'OrderHourStop'=23.
-I am going to trade momentum, so I don't want to trade it during low liquidity time.
+I'm going to trade momentum, so I don't want to trade it during low liquidity time.
 DayOfWeek tuning: So, the best days for trading are Tuesday, Wednesday, and Thursday.
 Monday is a low volatility day, so momentum does not work well.
-Friday is teeming with high impact news thus the price reach my short SL.
+Friday is teeming with high impact news, thus the price reaches my short SL.
 I set 'OrderDayOfWeek' to 234 Trying to add a trend filter.
 Tuning 'EMA_Period' from -32 to 32 step 2, TF = Daily The filter works correctly.
-For my momentum strategy, trading with the trend is more profitable than trading against the trend.
+For my strategy, trading with the trend is more profitable than trading against the trend.
 I set 'EMA_Period' to 10.
-Now my strategy looks like this: PF=1.93, Avg.trade=14.5pips, Number of trades=518, Total profit=749, spread=0.2pips, no slippage, 'open prices only' method, Alpari data from 2005 to 2018 There are 518 trades left, there is nothing to filter)))
+Now my strategy looks like this: PF=1.93, Avg.trade=14.5pips, Number of trades=518, Total profit=749, spread=0.2pips, no slippage, 'open prices only' method, Alpari data from 2005 to 2018 There are 518 trades left, nothing to filter anymore.

 1) Enable commissions, trading costs, set real spreads, slippages.
-Conduct tests using TDS2 software with tick data and variable spreads (if your strategy requires good execution).
+Conduct tests using TDS2 software on the tick data with variable spreads (if your strategy requires good execution).

-3) If you are using PCh model then try to optimize ‘PCh_OffsetPip’, ‘HL/2_OffsetPip’ parameters.
+3) If you use PCh model, then try to optimize ‘PCh_OffsetPip’, ‘HL/2_OffsetPip’ parameters.